melesme2026/Freight-Back-Office-OS/README.md

+Because I gave you a second, shorter README later, and that created drift.
+The earlier one you pasted is better and more complete.

+Use the earlier README as the source of truth, but clean it up in two ways:
+	1.	remove the accidental trailing instruction text:
+	•	After you commit that, the next file is:
+	•	.gitignore
+	2.	fix the markdown formatting where plain text and bullets got flattened

+So the difference is not that the project changed meaningfully.
+It is that I produced a simplified README later, and that was unnecessary.
+The stronger one is the right direction for this project.

+Recommendation

+Keep the earlier, more detailed README, not the shorter replacement.

+Why the earlier README is better

+It includes:
+	•	clearer vision
+	•	stronger architecture summary
+	•	better explanation of operational problem
+	•	better local development guidance
+	•	better milestone framing

+That fits your project much better than the short lightweight one.

+What to do now

+Use this cleaned final version for README.md:

 # Freight Back Office OS

 Enterprise-grade back-office operating system for freight and dispatch teams, designed to centralize document intake, load lifecycle tracking, validation, billing, onboarding, notifications, and support workflows.